Danesh-CS-Club/git-lecture/README.md

 **Description:**

-Adds files to be staged.
+Adds files to be tracked.

 ### 3.2 Commit Changes